‘Disease Process’ ! Do these words conjure up some kind of malign activity in your body?

 Some products of catabolism become poisonous.
 Exactly what kind of poisons may depend on the constitutional type, or the stage of the disease process.

-Whilst Grandfather’s heart disease did not appear until his 80’s, father’s might have appeared in his 60’s.
+Whilst Grandfather’s heart disease did not appear until his 80’s, father’s heart disease might have appeared in his 60’s.

 It may be father’s was brought on earlier because he was a heavy smoker.